-Hotel also features a lovely terrace on the second floor, a lounge bar and an onsite restaurant.
+The hotel also features a lovely terrace on the second floor, a lounge bar, and an onsite restaurant.

 Rooms are spacious, clean and modern with WiFi, A/C, electric kettle, hardwood floors, a king bed, and en-suite bathroom.

-Prices start at 100 € per night for a two-person studio.
+Prices start at 100 € per night for a double room.

 Vida Boutique Hotel

 Located in a lovely Veli Varos area, hotel Vida is a small and intimate boutique hotel featuring only 5 stylish rooms.

 Other facilities include an outdoor terrace garden and a bar.
 Breakfast is served daily in nearby Bajamonti restaurant.

 Prices start at 60 € per night for a two-person studio.

 Priska Split Luxury Rooms